vasileios27/GeoML-Lab/analysis/Extreme_Precipitation_Evaluation_Report.md

 # **8. Verification Metrics Explained**

 This section defines all metrics used in this evaluation.
-Let the forecast and ERA5 observation fields be:

 * (F_i): forecast precipitation at grid point (i)
 * (O_i): observed (ERA5) precipitation at grid point (i)